-(MANHATTAN, KS – July 9, 2020) Manhattan City Commissioners voted to pass an ordinance requiring masks or other face coverings in city limits at their meeting on Tuesday, July 7.
-Enforcement will begin on July 9, 2020.
-The ordinance will expire at 11:59 p.m. on September 7, 2020.
+Manhattan City Commissioners voted to pass an ordinance requiring masks or other face coverings in city limits at their meeting on Tuesday, July 7.
+The ordinance was extended at the September 2 meeting and will now be in effect until December 31, 2020.

 The City of Manhattan Ordinance was modeled after Governor Kelly’s Executive Order 20-52, and adopted after Riley and Pottawotamie Counties overrode the Order.